openbridge/nginx/README.md

 There are a sample HTML compose file at  `./compose/html.yml` as well as PHP one `./compose/php.yml` to get you started.

 # Understanding Configurations
-Please note that the config files included in `/conf/*` directory are opinionated.
-They are working examples of a specific implementation preferences and needs.
+Please note that the config files inside the `/conf/*` directory are opinionated.
+They are the working examples of a specific implementation of preferences and needs.

-We have provided two pre-built configurations.
-The first is for `html` based sites within `/conf/html/*` and the other is for `php` sites within `/conf/php/*`.
-The application will look for a config directory to use.
+We provided two pre-built configurations.
+The first one is for `html` based sites within `/conf/html/*` and another one is for `php` sites within `/conf/php/*`.
+The application will look for a config directory to use that.
 This is done with the `NGINX_CONFIG` ENV variable.
-For example, if you are running a html based site and want to use the `/conf/html/*` configuration then set `NGINX_CONFIG=html`.
-If you want are running php and want to use the `/conf/php/*` configuration then set `NGINX_CONFIG=php`.
+For example, if you are running a html-based site and want to use the `/conf/html/*` configuration, then set `NGINX_CONFIG=html`.
+If you are running php and want to use the `/conf/php/*` configuration, then set `NGINX_CONFIG=php`.
 If you have a custom config set like `/conf/<my-custom-config>/*` then set `NGINX_CONFIG=my-custom-config`.

-There is nginx default setup located here `/conf/basic/*`.
+The nginx default setup located inside `/conf/basic/*`.
 Basic allows you to run nginx in a bare metal setup.
 Just set `NGINX_CONFIG=basic`

 ## Digging Into The `ENV` File

-The following are the core variables for the `ENV` config in `/conf`
+The following lines are the core variables for the `ENV` config inside `/conf`

 * `NGINX_DOCROOT` sets the default www directory.
 If you do not set this the images defaults to `/usr/share/nginx/html`
 * `NGINX_SERVER_NAME` sets the default server name in `nginx.conf`.
 If you do not set this it will default to `localhost`.

 **NOTE**: *`NGINX_SERVER_NAME` is the address of your server.
-Hence the use of `localhost` if you are doing local development or using `openbridge.com` or `apple.com` or `mydomainname.com`.
+Hence, use the `localhost` if you are doing local development or using `openbridge.com` or `apple.com` or `mydomainname.com`.
 Also, you should set this to the root domain.
 For example, use `acme.com` vs `www.acme.com`.
 This will keep your Nginx `server_name` directive clean.
-If you do not understand how NGINX uses this, [read their docs](http://nginx.org/en/docs/http/server_names.html)*.
+If you don't understand how NGINX uses that, [read their docs](http://nginx.org/en/docs/http/server_names.html)*.

 * `NGINX_CONFIG` sets the default configuration director for your image.
-See the `/conf` directory to review a `html` and `php` configuration
+See the `/conf` directory to review a `html` and `php` configuration.
 * `NGINX_PROXY_UPSTREAM` sets the upstream server(s) for the reverse proxy to connect with.
-Since the proxy is local to the container you should use something like `localhost.com:8080`.
+Since the proxy is local to the container, you should use something like `localhost.com:8080`.
 If this is NOT set, it will default to `localhost:8080`
 * `REDIS_UPSTREAM` sets the upstream Redis cache server(s) to connect with.
-If you are using compose you might reference the `redis` container `server redis01:6379;server redis02:6378;`.
+If you are using compose, you might reference the `redis` container `server redis01:6379;server redis02:6378;`.
 You might also set it by IP `server 1.2.3.4:6379; server 4.3.2.1:6379;`.
 If this is NOT set, it will default to `server localhost:6379;`.

-If you are using PHP you will want to set the endpoint for `PHP-FPM`:
+If you are using PHP, you will want to set the endpoint for `PHP-FPM`:
 * `PHP_FPM_UPSTREAM` sets the upstream server(s) to connect with.
 If you are using compose you might reference the `php-fpm01` container `server php-fpm01:9000;server php-fpm01:9001;`.
 You might also set it by IP `server 1.2.3.4:9000; server 4.3.2.1:9001;`.
 If this is NOT set, it will default to `server localhost:9000;`

 You can set a collection of dummy files and certs for local testing: